StatEngine/se-documenation/docs/onboarding.md

 StatEngine also have several features outside of the Dashboard component, including Incident Analysis, Twitter, and other integrations.
 Feel free to explore.

 ### 4. Explore Your Data Even More
 StatEngine has even more ways to add and enrich your data via the [Marketplace](userGuide?id=Marketplace).
 Explore plugins and apps like adding weather, traffic, or directly tweeting stats to Twitter.
+We're always interesting in hearing more about extending your data.
+Got an idea?
+Let us know!